j-freddy/j-freddy.github.io/_posts/2023-03-01-support-vector-machines.md

   Binary classification refers to the task of categorising input data into one of 2 classes.
-In our case, the input data is the set of features describing the fungi: height, cap width.
+In our case, the input data is the set of features describing each fungus: height, cap width.
 Our 2 classes are honey mushroom and velvet shank.
   <br /><br />